-Authors who submit abstracts confirm that they have not previously published these data, that they have not previously presented them at a large national annual scientific meeting, and that they are not planning to present or publish them prior to the dates of the AACR Annual Meeting 2014.
-Each abstract should contain: (a) an introductory sentence indicating the purposes of the study; (b) a brief description of pertinent experimental procedures; (c) a summary of the new, unpublished data; and (d) a statement of the conclusions.
+Authors who submitted abstracts confirm that they have not previously published these data, that they have not previously presented them at a large national annual scientific meeting, and that they are not planning to present or publish them prior to the dates of the AACR Annual Meeting 2014.
+Each abstract should have contained: (a) an introductory sentence indicating the purposes of the study; (b) a brief description of pertinent experimental procedures; (c) a summary of the new, unpublished data; and (d) a statement of the conclusions.
 Authors must accept sole responsibility for the statements in their abstracts.
-Abstracts should be carefully proofread to avoid errors in the published literature.
-American English spelling should be used throughout; for more information regarding American spelling, please refer to Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers, Seventh Edition (Council of Science Editors, 2006).
+Abstract submitters were asked to carefully proofread to avoid errors in the published literature and to use American English spelling throughout.
+For more information regarding American English spelling, please refer to Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers, Seventh Edition (Council of Science Editors, 2006).

 DEADLINE FOR WITHDRAWAL OF ABSTRACTS

 The AACR cannot comply with any request for withdrawal of an abstract that will delay the publication of the Proceedings.
-However, requests to withdraw abstracts will be accepted through Friday, February 7, 2014.
-Requests to withdraw late-breaking abstracts will be accepted through Wednesday, March 5, 2014.
-Withdrawal requests must be sent by email to firstname.lastname@example.org.
-Withdrawal requests must include the abstract control number and title as well as an explanation of the reason for withdrawal.
+However, requests to withdraw abstracts were accepted through Friday, February 7.
+Requests to withdraw late-breaking abstracts will be accepted through Wednesday, March 5.
+Withdrawal requests must be sent by email to firstname.lastname@example.org and must include the abstract control number and title as well as an explanation of the reason for withdrawal.

 PUBLICATION OF ABSTRACTS

-To assist attendees in planning their schedule for the meeting, accepted abstract titles will be made available online beginning February 19.
-Abstract bodies will not be made available online until March 5, 2014, one month prior to the meeting.
+To assist attendees in planning their schedule for the meeting, accepted abstract titles are now available online through the itinerary planner.
+Abstract bodies will not be made available online until March 5, one month prior to the meeting.
 (Late-Breaking Abstracts will be made available on April 4, the day before the start of the meeting.)
 Abstracts that have been selected for inclusion in the AACR press program will be made publicly available at the date and time of their presentation, either at the meeting or an official AACR press conference.